psydrake/put-a-cat-on-it/README.md

 Put A Cat On It
 ==================

-This is an Android mobile app that will allow you to add pictures of cats (and other fun images) to the photos stored on your device.
+This is an Android mobile app that will allow you to add pictures of cats to the photos stored on your device.

 NOTE: This app is still very much under development.